Top 10 Best Epub Reader for Windows

 Neat Reader also brings support for annotations, so if you like taking notes or highlighting important parts of a book, you can do so with it.
 You can also place bookmarks to mark important pages or things you want to come back to, and obviously, there’s a search feature as well.

-Best of all, the app is completely free to use, forever.
-However, if you do feel up to paying for it, you can get additional features including 10GB cloud storage to store your ebooks across devices, export notes, and an ad-free experience while reading your book — which, by the way is important.
-I do not like the fact that there are ads in the free version of the app, because it takes away attention from the book, and that’s why this app is towards the bottom of our list.
-Apart from that particular issue, Neat Reader is definitely an ePub reader for Windows that I’d recommend you to try.
+I do not like the fact that there are ads in the free version of the app because it takes away attention from the book, and that’s why this app is at the bottom of our list.
+Apart from that particular issue, Neat Reader is definitely an ePub reader that I’d recommend you to try.

 ProsCons